The 8 Minute Rule & Workers’ Comp

 Most practices are familiar with Medicare’s “8 Minute Rule” for billing time-based CPT codes.
 While Medicare historically required compliance with the rule, most workers’ compensation regulations did not address it.
 Until now.

 Twelve states have begun strictly enforcing the billing rules related to the use of timecodes in workers’ compensation, prompting insurance carriers, TPAs and self-insured employers to take a closer look at provider compliance with the rule.
-These states are Alabama, Indiana, Kentucky, Maine, Michigan, Minnesota, Mississippi, Montana, North Dakota, Pennsylvania, South Dakota, and Texas.
+These states are Alabama, Indiana, Kentucky, Maine, Michigan, Minnesota, Montana, North Dakota, Pennsylvania, South Dakota, and Texas.
 MedRisk encourages its network providers to follow the billing rules in these states when billing timed codes.

 While regulations in Alaska, Arizona, California, Connecticut, Delaware, District of Columbia, Florida, Georgia, Idaho, Illinois, Kansas, Maryland, Nebraska, North Carolina, Ohio, South Carolina, Tennessee, Virginia and Washington are more ambiguous, payers may eventually be taking a closer look in these states as well.